libis/rdm-integration/README.md

 You can also build your own binaries with different default values for the command-line arguments.
 See the next section for more detail (in the part about ``-X`` flags).

 ### Running and building from source
-In order to run the application locally, checkout in the same folder, this repository ([rdm-integration](https://github.com/libis/rdm-integration)) and the frontend repository ([rdm-integration-frontend](https://github.com/libis/rdm-integration-frontend)).
+In order to run the application locally, checkout in the same folder: this repository ([rdm-integration](https://github.com/libis/rdm-integration)), and the frontend repository ([rdm-integration-frontend](https://github.com/libis/rdm-integration-frontend)).
 Then go to ``/rdm-integration`` directory (i.e., the directory where this repository is checked out) and run ``make run``.
 This script will also start a docker container containing the Redis data store, which is used the by the running application for storing the application state.
 Notice that if you do not run standard Libis RDM (Dataverse) locally, you will need to configure the backend to connect to your Dataverse installation server.
-See the "Backend configuration" section for more detail.
+See the "Backend configuration" section for more details.

-You can also use make commands to build the docker image (``make build -e BASE_HREF='/'``).
-The resulting container can be used as a web server hosting the API and the frontend, or as a container running the workers executing the jobs scheduled by the frontend.
+You can also use the make commands to build the docker image (``make build -e BASE_HREF='/'``).
+The resulting container can be used as a web server hosting the API and the frontend, or as a container running the workers executing the jobs requested by the frontend.
 For the purpose of scalability, both types of intended usage can have multiple containers running behind a load balancer.
 The default run command starts a container performing both tasks: a web server and a process controlling 100 workers:
 ```
 docker run -v $PWD/conf:/conf --env-file ./env.demo -p 7788:7788 rdm/integration:1.0 app 100
 ```